dotnet/docs-aspire/docs/whats-new/preview-6.md

 ## Templates

-We updated to the latest non pre-release versions of the OpenTelemetry SDK and Instrumentation packages.
-This includes changes to simplfy the OTLP exporter configuration using newer APIs:
+We updated to the latest stable versions of the OpenTelemetry SDK and Instrumentation packages, version 1.8.1.
+This includes changes to simplify the OTLP exporter configuration using newer APIs:

 ```C#
 var useOtlpExporter = !string.IsNullOrWhiteSpace(builder.Configuration["OTEL_EXPORTER_OTLP_ENDPOINT"]);